Skip to main content

 Visitor Record Extensions: Staying Longer

 If you wish to stay in Canada beyond your authorized period, you must apply for a Visitor Record (an extension of your authorized stay as a visitor) through the IRCC online portal before your current status expires.
-A Visitor Record is not a visa — it is a document extending your authorization to remain in Canada temporarily.
+IRCC recommends applying at least 30 days before your status expires so a decision can be made, or so you are clearly on implied status, before your original period ends.
+A Visitor Record is not a visa, it is a document that extends your authorization to remain in Canada temporarily, and it does not by itself let you re-enter if you leave.
+What this means for you: do not wait until the last day; if your application is not submitted before your authorized period ends, you cannot rely on implied status and you risk losing status.

-Implied Status: What It Is and What It Is Not
+Implied Status (Now Called Maintained Status): What It Is and What It Is Not

-Under IRPR s.183(5), if you apply to extend your status before it expires, you are considered to be on implied status while your application is pending.
+Under IRPR s.183(5), if you apply to extend your status before it expires, you are considered to be on implied status (now called maintained status by IRCC) while your application is pending.
 This means you can legally remain in Canada even after your original authorized period ends, until IRCC makes a decision.

 What implied status allows